 This delicious seasoned kettle corn is spicy, sweet, and hard to stop eating!
-The perfect snack to enjoy while watching a movie!
+This is the perfect snack to enjoy while watching a movie or your favorite show.

 Did you know that you can make kettle corn at home?